zuugle-services/DianaWidget/README.md

 ## Overview

-The **Diana Widget** is a JavaScript component that enables users to plan transportation connections to/from activities while respecting temporal constraints (earliest start time, latest end time, duration).
+The **Diana Widget** is a fully-embeddable Javascript widget that enables users to plan transportation connections to/from activities while respecting temporal constraints (earliest start time, latest end time, duration).
 Designed for tourism platforms, event sites, and outdoor activity providers.

 **Key Value Proposition**:
 _"Let users focus on their activity - we handle the transit logistics."_